DEMI-Buddy/Stone-Crawler-PLUS/README.md

 game_handler.h - Defines the function of the game handler object that runs the application

-battle.h - Battle system class
+battle_system.h - Battle system class

+models.h - data models used for characters and such

 dungeon.h - Dungeon system class